 Quality Over Quantity: Tips for Effective Chest Compressions

 Chest compressions are the heart of effective CPR, especially in pediatric cases.
-Here are six key tips to help ensure every compression counts:
+Here are six key tips to help you begin CPR effectively:

 - A steady rhythm of 100–120 compressions per minute keeps blood circulating efficiently.

-- Good form means using enough depth, maintaining a fast pace, and allowing full chest recoil.
+- Good form means using enough depth, maintaining a fast pace, and allowing full infant’s chest to recoil.

 - Fewer pauses during compressions improve the chances of delivering oxygen to vital organs.